 Often the most difficult requirement is proving that the duty to take reasonable care has been breached.
-This will require evidence, usually from another expert medical practitioner, to the effect that the treatment provided to the patient fell short of the care and skill required by a reasonably competent medical practitioner.
+This will require evidence, usually from expert medical practitioners, to the effect that the treatment provided to the patient fell short of the care and skill required by a reasonably competent medical practitioner.

 Will I need my medical records?

 It is very likely that you will require a copy of your medical records, not only from the medical practitioner or hospital against whom the claim is being investigated, but also from other practitioners or hospitals that have provided medical treatment to you.
 Marsdens routinely obtain these records when investigating claims.